yugabyte/yugabyte-db/docs/content/latest/explore/extensions/_index.md

 * [**pg_stat_statements**](/latest/api/ysql/extensions/#pg-stat-statements) lets you track execution statistics for all SQL statements executed by a server.

-* [**pgAudit**](/latest/secure/audit-logging/audit-logging-ysql/) allows you to collect detailed session and/or object audit logging via YugabyteDB TServer logging.
+* [**pgAudit**](/latest/secure/audit-logging/audit-logging-ysql/) allows you to collect detailed session and object audit logging via YugabyteDB TServer logging.
 Audit logs are often required as part of government, financial, or other certifications, such as ISO.

-* [**pgcrypto**](/latest/api/ysql/extensions/#pgcrypto) provides cryptographic functions, including hashing and encryption/decryption functions.
+* [**pgcrypto**](/latest/api/ysql/extensions/#pgcrypto) provides cryptographic functions, including hashing, encryption, and decryption functions.

 * [**SPI**, the server programming interface](/latest/api/ysql/extensions/#server-programming-interface-spi-module) module, allows you to create functions and stored procedures in C.